silverbulletmd/silverbullet/docs/API/view.md

 ### Position target
 Where the view opens -- and where it's allowed to be moved to -- is configured via:

-* `dock`: the view's default dock, one of `"modal"` (the default), `"lhs"`, `"rhs"`, `"page-top"` or `"page-bottom"`.
+* `dock`: the view's default dock, one of `"modal"` (the default), `"lhs"`, `"rhs"`, `"bhs"`, `"page-top"` or `"page-bottom"`.
-* `supportedDocks`: the list of docks the view's own dock menu offers, e.g. `{ "page-top", "page-bottom", "rhs", "modal" }`.
+* `supportedDocks`: the list of docks the view's own dock menu offers, e.g. `{ "page-top", "page-bottom", "bhs", "rhs", "modal" }`.
 Defaults to `{ dock }` (just the default, no menu).
-Must include `dock` itself, and every entry must be one of the five dock names above -- `view.define` throws otherwise.
+Must include `dock` itself, and every entry must be one of the six dock names above -- `view.define` throws otherwise.
 A view with fewer than two supported docks gets no dock menu at all; there'd be nothing to switch to.
 * `defaultOpen`: whether a **page-docked** view (`page-top`/`page-bottom`) starts open before anyone has touched it.
-Ignored for `lhs`/`rhs`/`modal`, which have their own open/closed story (below).
+Ignored for `lhs`/`rhs`/`bhs`/`modal`, which have their own open/closed story (below).
 Defaults to `false`.
 * `openOnStart`: open the view at every boot regardless of what was remembered, whether or not it was open last time.
-Only valid with `dock = "lhs"` or `"rhs"` -- `view.define` throws `openOnStart requires dock "lhs" or "rhs"` for any other dock, page docks included.
+Only valid with `dock = "lhs"`, `"rhs"` or `"bhs"` -- `view.define` throws for any other dock, page docks included.

 There are three families of dock, each with its own notion of "open":

 * **`lhs` / `rhs`** (sidebars) persist across navigation and boot.
 Whichever sidebar views are open when a client shuts down are opened again on its next boot, per side.
 Closing a sidebar is what un-remembers it.
 They're resizable by their inner edge, the width is remembered per view, and they keep their filter phrase across a re-focus.
 A sidebar is single-slot: docking a second view onto an already-occupied side displaces the current resident, which comes back on its own the moment the newcomer leaves (one level of displacement is remembered, no deeper).
+* **`bhs`** (bottom-half screen) is a persistent panel below the editor.
+Drag its top edge to resize it; its height is remembered per view.
+Like either sidebar, it holds one view at a time and participates in the same one-level displacement behavior.
 * **`page-top` / `page-bottom`** render as in-document widgets, above and below the page content respectively -- not as panels with a filter box.
 A page-docked view renders when its persisted (or default) open state is `true` and refreshes on the events its `refreshOn` names. `refreshOnOpen` does **not** apply: that is a panel activation, and a page dock has no such moment -- it is simply present or not.
 A **list** view caps its rows at `presentation.limit` (default 200) with an "*N* more" line for the rest; a **tree** view is deliberately uncapped, because a cap that removed a subtree would change the shape of the tree rather than just its length.
 Every row is keyboard-activatable (`Enter`/`Space`, same as a click) and runs `onSelect`; in a tree, `ArrowRight`/`ArrowLeft` expand and collapse the focused row.
 There's no fuzzy filter box on a page dock.
 A page widget with an empty result (no rows, no error) renders **nothing at all** -- no title bar, no dock button, no × -- even while its persisted open state is `true`; the chrome only appears once there's something to show.
 * **`modal`** is a centered, transient overlay: it clears its phrase on open and dismisses when you pick something.
 It has no persisted open state -- there's nowhere to "stay open".
 Picking a different dock from its own dock menu closes the modal it was picked from, the same as any other dock-to-dock move.

 On narrow screens (below 600px) a sidebar dock becomes a full-width drawer over the editor, spanning everything below the top bar.
 It dismisses on selection like the modal, and has no resize handle.
+The bottom panel also has no resize handle there.
 Boot restore and `openOnStart` are skipped there entirely.
 Page docks are unaffected by screen width -- they're already part of the document flow.

 #### Persisted state and precedence
 A few pieces of state are remembered per view, in the client’s local datastore: